 We are mainly engineers, biologists and ecologists who strongly believe that current Solar Saltworks are valuable, constructed wetlands, increasingly important for microbial biodiversity and wild avifauna on the planet.
 Their unique production process consists of two interacting processes; the physical and the biological which offer considerable scientific research opportunities.

-Solar Saltworks are sustainable biological systems where more scientific work is required to optimize their function as wetlands and their product quality.
+Solar Saltworks are sustainable biological systems where more scientific work is required in order to optimize their function as wetlands and improve their product quality.
 Furthermore, their production process characteristics, combined with the historical and cultural value of salt, offer remarkable, additional ways of exploitation.
 Indicatevely:

 - Ecotourism development.